gotransverse/payments.js/examples/3d-secure-stripe/README.md

 #Instructions

-1. Run application from /payments.js/examples/3d-secure-stripe folder with TRACT's Stripe Submit endpoint as the parameter
+1. Run application from /payments.js/examples/3d-secure-stripe folder with TRACT's Stripe Submit endpoint as the parameter.
+   Alternatively, a environment variable named TRACT_URL can be set with this value.
     * node app.js https://tract-qa2.gotransverse.com/t/s/p/1.0/hosted-payment/submitStripeSource

 2. Retrieve a referrer token from the TRACT API